senviii/help-in-crisis/README.md

 ## 🚀 Project: Help in crisis

-Help in Crisis, was born out of a dynamic hackathon.
+Help in Crisis, is born out of a dynamic hackathon.
 However, this version represents a significant transformation carried out solely by me, breathing fresh life into the project and greatly enhancing its capabilities.

 ## 🛠 Technology Stack